kushagrasarathe/kushagrasarathe/README.md

 Hi there!
 I'm Kushagra Sarathe, a Computer Science Graduate and Front-end developer from India.
 I'm passionate about building applications that are both functional and user-friendly.

-I have experience working on a variety of projects, mostly web related.
+I have experience working on a variety of web and web3 related projects.

 ### <u>Tools and Technologies:</u>
 HTML, CSS JavaScript, ReactJs, NextJs, Bootatrap, Tailwind CSS, Git & GitHub, Linux, Bash